Iwagumi Aquascape - How To and Guide

 Lighting for Iwagumi Aquascapes

-Iwagumi are known for lush growth and landscaping.
+Iwagumi style are known for lush growth and landscaping.
 We are going to want to select a light that encourages a lot of rapid grow because of this.
 Iwagumis setups are known for not going low on quality.
 In looking at our Best Planted Tank LEDs, I feel that the Twinstar LEDs are your best options for complete Iwagumi lighting.
 There are more expensive options, but I feel this is a good balance of expense and quality.

 CO2 Systems for Iwagumi Tanks